 On app suspend, you should pause the sound and resume it when the app goes foreground.
 Refer to the sample code.

-Multi-sound works with multiple audio elements in the webOS TV Emulator which are working differently from the real device.
+Multi-sound works with multiple audio elements on the webOS TV Emulator that are working differently from the real device.